 The Ensoleille sightseeing boat leaves from near the ropeway station and the pedal boat rentals are nearby.
-The sightseeing boat runs from 9am – 4.30pm every day and the boat rentals have similar hours.
+The sightseeing boat runs from 9am – 4.30pm/ 5.30pm depending on the month and the boat rentals have similar hours.

 4) Admire Kimonos at the Itchiku Kubota Art Museum